 Electromagnetism has a multitude of applications, the largest set of which relate to the generation, distribution and application of electric energy.

 Most electric power generators make use of electromagnetic induction.
-Since a changing magnetic field can induce an electric field (and cause current to flow through a wire), if you can physically rotate a large magnet within a wire coil, or rotate a wire coil in the presence of a magnetic field, this will induce current.
+Since a changing magnetic field can induce an electric field (and cause current to flow through a wire), if you can physically rotate a large magnet within a wire coil, or rotate a wire coil in the presence of a magnetic field, this will induce a current.

 In order to make the magnet or the coil rotate, some other form of energy must be used.
 In a wind generator, this is done by allowing wind to turn giant turbines.
 In hydroelectric, turbines are rotated by the flow of water.
 Coal plants burn coal to produce steam, which can turn turbines.

 These electric power generators take mechanical energy and convert it into electrical energy.
 Because of how they function, the current they generate is alternating current.
-That is, current flows one direction and then in the other direction in a continuous cycle.
+That is, current flows in one direction and then in the other direction in a continuous cycle.

 Electric motors are another application of electromagnetism.
 These work in the reverse of generators.
 Instead of converting mechanical energy into electric energy, they convert electric energy into mechanical energy.